StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/state_management.md

 Flutter distinguished between two different types of states:

-a) Ephemeral state – i.e. state pertaining only to a single widget (e.g. the currently selected navigation bar item)
+- **Ephemeral state** – i.e. state pertaining only to a single widget (e.g. the currently selected navigation bar item)

-b) App-state – i.e. data that needs to be available to the entire app and multiple widgets (e.g. the items added to a shopping cart)
+- **App-state** – i.e. data that needs to be available to the entire app and multiple widgets (e.g. the items added to a shopping cart)

 ## (A Brief) Overview of all the state management approaches available to flutter